Insect flight: Endite-exite (pleural) hypothesis

 Generalized arthropod biramous limb.
 Trueman proposed that an endite and an exite fused to form a wing.

 In 1990, J. W. H. Trueman proposed that the wing was adapted from endites and exites, appendages on the respective inner and outer aspects of the primitive arthropod limb, also called the pleural hypothesis.
 This was based on a study by Goldschmidt in 1945 on Drosophila melanogaster, in which a variation called "pod" (for podomeres, limb segments) displayed a mutation that transformed normal wings.
 The result was interpreted as a triple-jointed leg arrangement with some additional appendages but lacking the tarsus, where the wing's costal surface would normally be.
 This mutation was reinterpreted as strong evidence for a dorsal exite and endite fusion, rather than a leg, with the appendages fitting in much better with this hypothesis.
 The innervation, articulation and musculature required for the evolution of wings are already present in the limb segments.

 Other hypotheses

 Other hypotheses include Vincent Wigglesworth's 1973 suggestion that wings developed from thoracic protrusions used as radiators.

 Adrian Thomas and Åke Norberg suggested in 2003 that wings may have evolved initially for sailing on the surface of water as seen in some stoneflies.

 Stephen P. Yanoviak and colleagues proposed in 2009 that the wing derives from directed aerial gliding descent—a preflight phenomenon found in some apterygota, a wingless sister taxon to the winged insects.

 Dual origin

-Biologists including Averof, Niwa, Elias-Neto and their colleagues have begun to explore the origin of the insect wing using evo-devo in addition to palaeontological evidence.
+Biologists including Michalis Averof, Nao Niwa, Moysés Elias-Neto and their colleagues have begun to explore the origin of the insect wing using evolutionary developmental biology alongside palaeontological evidence.
 This suggests that wings are serially homologous with both tergal and pleural structures, potentially resolving the centuries-old debate.
 Jakub Prokop and colleagues have in 2017 found palaeontological evidence from Paleozoic nymphal wing pads that wings indeed had such a dual origin.